marisacasillas/ImCo/README.md

 To begin annotating your own images, first ensure that your images are .gifs (see `config.json` to change) that are divided into labeled subdirectories as needed for your project (we use one directory per recording session for each child).
 Copy those subdirectories into the `images` directory provided here.
 If there is a `state.db` file and you have not yet begun annotating, delete it.

-If desired, at this point you can also add the annotator's name by editing that field in the `config.json` file.
-The default value is set to "Annotator".

 Now launch the application, select the provided `workdir` working directory, which now contains your images, and start annotating (see below).
 When you do, it will create a new `state.db` file that stores your annotations and your current progress in the working directory.

 If you make a mistake selecting images or you want to start from a clean slate for some other reason, delete `state.db`.
 However, keep in mind that this action will cause you to lose any coding work you've already done that may be stored in `state.db`.